 3) Don’t Wait Till the Weekend to Make Plans

 Okay, this one might be a bit controversial, but trust me, it works like magic.
-If you’re the type of person whose Mondays to Fridays are all about work; then it’s understandable that you’re overworked and stressed.
-I used to be that kind of person focusing fully on work on the weekdays and always looking forward to the weekend instead of enjoying the present.
+If you’re the type of person whose Mondays to Fridays are all about work, then it’s understandable that you’re overworked and stressed.
+I used to be the kind of person focusing fully on work on the weekdays and always looked forward to the weekend instead of enjoying the present.

 Obviously, we would always crave weekends because we have more time, but my point is that if you don’t do anything else but work in the week, you’re missing out on a lot of great things.
 Making plans throughout the week is a great way to add more balance and set strong boundaries to your work-from-home life.
 It could be going on a coffee date with a friend, going to the movies, or reading a book in the park.